COMBINE-lab/minnow/README.md

 ## Installation
-Minnow is written in C++14 and tested in a ubintu server, please let us know if you have difficulty compiling it in your own machine.
+Minnow is written in C++14 and tested in a ubuntu server, please let us know if you have difficulty compiling it in your own machine.

 ```console
 git clone https://github.com/COMBINE-lab/minnow.git